 git push directly from your local device into your git repo.
 Instead, you pull it from a service like GitHub.

-(If you've already pushed your local development project to GitHub, please continue with step 8).
+(If you have already pushed your local development project to GitHub, please proceed to step 8).

 From your local device, go to the folder where your custom WordPress theme was created.
 Run the following in your terminal to initialize Git: